university-of-york/research-it-documentation/docs/source/getting_started/connecting_to_viking.rst

 .. hint::
     Before you can connect to Viking you'll need a :ref:`project code and a user account<creating-an-account>`.

-To access Viking you'll need to be on the campus network or using the VPN.
+To access Viking you'll need to be on the campus network or using the VPN :doc:`which you can read about here. </getting_started/connecting_off_campus>`

 Terminal Access